 Planning for Bel Air's Future

 Providing high-quality, reliable water service is our business.
-That’s why we’d like to see a sustainable water supply solution that addresses the long-term needs of Bel Air.
+That’s why we’re developing a sustainable water supply solution that addresses the long-term water needs of Bel Air.

 Maryland American Water Promise

 Maryland American Water has been serving this area for over 80 years, and would like to continue to provide this service in a way that assures long-term reliable water service to our customers, no matter the weather pattern; that service is provided at a reasonable cost; and that we are able to maintain the system and supply such that it meets all federal and state standards today and into the future.
 That's our promise to you.

 In 1999, statewide concerns for water supply during severe drought prompted Maryland’s Governor to form a Technical Advisory Committee to study the issue and make recommendations.

 Based on the recommendations, the Maryland Department of Environment (MDE) issued Water Supply Capacity Guidance in 2006.
 This guidance establishes the requirements for Water Supply Capacity Management Planning, which helps water systems determine the supply capacity needs of their water systems.
 Capacity Management Plans are not required of water systems that are operating at less than 80 percent of their Water Appropriation Permit.
 Maryland American Water is under 80 percent of its Water Appropriation Permit and is not required to submit a Capacity Management Plan.

 In February of 2013, the Harford County Health Department questioned the purchase water agreement between Maryland American Water and Harford County.
 The Health Department put a hold on building permits to allow time to review Maryland American Water’s source of supply capacity with the Maryland Department of Environment (MDE) and the existing purchase water agreement between Maryland American Water and Harford County.
 Although the County has been able to supply water during droughts, the “provided that water is available” condition in the agreement was not acceptable to MDE and the Health Department.